 Addiction is a disease which does not discriminate though there are treatment options.
 Individuals suffering from alcohol and drug addiction are all around us.
 They are our friends, our lawyers, our doctors and our family members.
 They are people who deserve a better way of life, a life void of addictive and toxic behaviors and full of hope and health.

-Dr. Harry has been practicing medicine for over 40 years and specializing in the treatment of addiction for the last 15 years.
-Over that time, he experienced positive outcomes and developed cutting edge, evidenced-based programs that have helped thousands of addicts change their lives.
+Dr. Harry has been practicing medicine for over 40 years and specializing in the treatment of addiction for over 15 years.
+During that time, he experienced positive outcomes and developed cutting edge, evidenced-based programs that have helped thousands of addicts change their lives.
 Throughout his career, Dr. Harry has been witness to significant change in treatment and the pervasiveness of addiction.
 Two main issues stuck out to him; not enough people receive treatment and not everyone can be treated the same way.

 Dr. Harry and his team can create a solution for you and will use any resource available, and all aspects of care, to bundle the ultimate service delivery that can condense months, or even years, of treatment into a shorter timeframe.
 This a la carte and individualized approach also allows Dr. Harry to customize the individual’s needs and financial resources.
 Dr. Harry also utilizes tele-medicine and distance learning tools to help make his custom treatments available regardless of geography.
 Dr. Harry’s practice was built for those individuals who desperately need relief from an addiction lifestyle—whether for the first time or after umpteen stints in treatment.